afraitaneayal/poll_power_api_definition/README.md

 He can also provide a picture he want voters to see

-for voters it is possible to look through candidates and their programms they can choose to vote for the candidate they want to
+for voters it is possible to look through candidates and their programms they can choose to vote for the candidate they want